Back

 Infrared indoor heaters influence an optimal indoor climate in the workplace in many different ways

-Uniform, targeted temperature control is not the only reason why infrared indoor heating systems ensure a pleasant indoor climate in the workplace.
-Because no warm air is generated, these systems do not cause any unpleasant draughts - and where there are no draughts, there is no dust turbulence that could affect the air quality.
-Dust is almost everywhere - so this is an important plus point for the well-being and health of your employees as well as for the protection of your production machinery.
-Another advantage for the air quality is the closed combustion of the infrared hall heater in the form of a dark radiator - and the associated property that exhaust air is specifically discharged to the outside and does not remain in the hall building.
-This means that this Waste heat incidentally - increasing efficiency - for other thermal processes, e.g. for hot water preparation (keyword: hybrid systems).
+Consistent, targeted temperature control is not the only reason why infrared hall heaters ensure a pleasant indoor climate in the workplace.
+Because they do not generate warm air, these systems do not cause unpleasant drafts—and where there are no drafts, there is no dust swirling around that could affect air quality.
+Dust is almost everywhere – so this is an important plus point for the well-being and health of your employees as well as for the protection of your production machines.
+Another advantage for air quality is the closed combustion of the special type of infrared hall heater – and its associated feature that exhaust air is specifically discharged to the outside and does not remain in the hall building.
+This allows Waste heat incidentally - increasing efficiency - for other thermal processes, e.g. for hot water preparation (keyword: hybrid systems).

 How to specifically control a good indoor climate at the workplace with an infrared indoor heating system

-Today, infrared indoor heating systems such as the technologies from KÜBLER are rarely simple stand-alone solutions.
-They are digitally integrated into systems that enable a variety of smart functions.
-In this way, different areas of use can be defined in the halls, controlled in a targeted manner and heated as required (keyword: zone heating).
-Intelligent efficiency modules detect open hall doors, for example, and switch the Heating automatically until the doors are closed again.
-Depending on the length of the door opening times, significant energy savings can be achieved.
-Today, switch-on and switch-off times are digitally optimized and entire heating processes are monitored and analysed for audits, e.g. in accordance with DIN EN ISO 50001.
-Humidity can also be controlled - this is useful if you store corrosion-sensitive goods such as coils, for example.
+Infrared hall heating systems such as those developed by KÜBLER are rarely simple stand-alone solutions these days.
+They are digitally integrated into systems that enable a wide range of smart functions.
+This allows different areas of use to be defined in the halls, controlled in a targeted manner, and heated according to requirements (keyword: zone heating).
+Intelligent efficiency modules detect open hall doors, for example, and automatically switch off the heating until the doors are closed again.
+Depending on how long the doors are open, this can result in significant energy savings.
+Switch-on and switch-off times are now digitally optimized, and entire heating processes are monitored and analyzed for audits, e.g., in accordance with DIN EN ISO 50001.
+Humidity can also be regulated, which is useful if you store goods that are susceptible to corrosion, such as coils.

 Create a pleasant indoor climate in the workplace with KÜBLER infrared indoor heaters

-Infrared hall heaters can be used to solve the various climatic challenges of hall buildings - after all, they have been specially developed for this particular application and thus make a major contribution to a pleasant working climate in the workplace.
+Infrared hall heaters can solve the many climatic challenges posed by hall buildings – after all, they have been specially developed for this particular application and thus contribute greatly to a pleasant working environment in the workplace.
 But they are more than just the basis for a good and productive indoor climate in the workplace.
-In fact, infrared hall heaters today are designed to bring maximum energy efficiency to your halls.
-They are high-performance digital solutions that keep energy consumption so low that they pay for themselves both ecologically and economically.
-Thanks to low CO2-emissions, low operating costs and low TCO (Total Costs of Ownership).
-This is why they are now one of the central components of a sustainable financial and corporate strategy.
+Today, infrared hall heaters are designed to bring maximum energy efficiency to your hall – and thus reduce costs and CO₂ emissions.
+The new energy-flexible Fair.AIdH*Systems are high-performance digital solutions that keep energy consumption so low that they pay off both ecologically and economically.
+Through scalable CO₂ reduction (up to 100% CO₂-free), low operating costs, and low TCO (total cost of ownership), they are now considered a key component of any sustainable financial and corporate strategy.

 If you are also interested in a hall heating system that not only creates an ideal indoor climate in the workplace, but is also environmentally friendly, you should take a look at our KÜBLER infrared hall heating systems.
 With our heating systems, you are not only making the right choice for your employees, but also for the future of the planet.